FAQs & Visitor Info

 - Car - The Suffolk Show is held at Trinity Park, Felixstowe Road, Ipswich, Suffolk, IP3 8UH.

-- Bus - A number of bus services will be available including the number 23 and 24 from Ipswich buses which leave from Ipswich central and Ipswich Railway.
+- Bus - A number of bus services will be available from Ipswich central and Ipswich Railway.
+Bus timetable here

 - Bike - We will be providing a dedicated cycle parking area at the main Felixstowe Road entrance to the showground.